I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Watch for these common ways that landlords try to illegally force tenants out:

-Telling you to leave verbally or by email.
+Telling you to leave verbally or by text.
 In other words, not giving you proper notice.
 There are specific forms that landlords must use if they want to evict you.

 Giving a bogus reason for eviction.
-As outlined above, the law says there are only certain reasons that a landlord can give to evict a tenant.
+Under the law, there are specific reasons that a landlord can give to evict a tenant.

 Refusing to maintain the rental unit.
 A landlord may do this with the hope that it becomes so unpleasant that their tenant leaves.